 Create all the menus required for your bar and print them out.
 You can get your bar consultant and an appropriate manager to assist you in the process.

 Hire a professional and reputable marketing company to promote your bar with the help of your General Manager and bar consultant.
-This can be for a short period like the first month, or can be an ongoing feature.
+This can be for a short period like the first month or can be an ongoing feature.

 Contact relevant media outlets and ask them to write articles about your new bar.
-Also get your bar consultant and an appropriate manager to help you out.
+Also, get your bar consultant and an appropriate manager to help you out.

-Also approach the local press with articles about your bar’s opening nights.
+Approach the local press with articles about your bar’s opening nights.
 You can have relevant management assist you with this.

 Organise bands, DJs and other entertainment that your bar needs.
 Seek help from your bar consultant and relevant management.